 As dusk descends, Josephine puts down her phone and seizes one of the passing chickens.
-She sits down on a step and unceremoniously despatches the bird, then strips it of its feathers.
+She sits down on a step and, without ceremony, despatches the bird and strips it of its feathers.
 A pan of water is brought to the boil.

 Our food comes together as we gather in the falling night; flavours infuse and the meats begin to melt.

 A feast for our last supper: Jon’s beef curry with warming ginger, chilli and garlic; Josephine’s chicken; nsima (maize porridge), rice and chips (thinly sliced and beautifully cooked, these are a triumph).

 We are honoured by this abundance of food, which is by no means regular fare.
 Most Malawian families can afford meat only rarely – it is estimated that over 50% of the population live below the poverty line, and Malawi is one of the poorest countries in the world.

 As we eat in Margret and Kenneth’s front room (me the sole woman because I am a guest and/or foreign), I am mindful of Malawi’s patriarchal society, but I also imagine how much fun it might be to share a meal with the women ‘in the kitchen’, under the stars.

 Inside the house we (Kenneth and his neighbours, Jon and our fellow visitors) take turns to give our formal thanks to each other as hosts and guests.
 One man talks about how a home is truly blessed if it is fortunate enough to receive a guest.